A widely adopted, simple, high-speed protocol primarily intended for point-to-point image and video transmission between cameras and host devices

 - Low EMI

-CSI-2 v2.0 can be implemented on either of two physical layers from MIPI Alliance: MIPI C-PHYSM and MIPI D-PHYSM.
-Performance is lane-scalable, delivering, for example, up to 24 Gbps using a three-lane (nine-wire) C-PHY interface, or 18 Gbps using four-lane (ten-wire) D-PHY interface under CSI-2 v2.0.
-Both physical layer specifications have been updated to support the new CSI-2 v2.0, allowing designers to take full advantage of the latest enhancements while supporting backward compatibility.
-This will allow for easy migration to the latest version of MIPI CSI-2 while enabling companies to leverage all investments from previous designs, minimizing development costs and accelerate time to market for new designs.
+The latest release, MIPI CSI-2 v2.1 can be implemented on either of two physical layers from MIPI Alliance: MIPI C-PHYSM v1.2 and MIPI D-PHYSM v2.1.
+It is backward compatible with all previous MIPI CSI-2 specifications.
+Performance is lane-scalable, delivering, for example, up to 24 Gbps using a three-lane (nine-wire) MIPI C-PHY v1.2 interface, or 18 Gbps using four-lane (ten-wire) MIPI D-PHY v2.1 interface under MIPI CSI-2 v2.1.

-- RAW-16 and RAW-20 color depth that vastly improves intra-scene High Dynamic Range (HDR) and Signal to Noise Ratio (SNR) to bring “advanced vision” capabilities to autonomous vehicles and systems
+- RAW-16 and RAW-20 color depth optimizes intra-scene High Dynamic Range (HDR) and Signal to Noise Ratio (SNR) to bring “advanced vision” capabilities to autonomous vehicles and systems

-- Expanded virtual channels from 4 to 32 to accommodate the proliferation of image sensors with multiple data types and support multi-exposure and multi-range sensor fusion for Advanced Driver Assistance Systems (ADAS) applications such as enhanced collision avoidance
+- Option to use up to 32 virtual channels accommodates the proliferation of image sensors with multiple data types and supports multi-exposure and multi-range sensor fusion for Advanced Driver Assistance Systems (ADAS) applications such as enhanced collision avoidance

-- Differential Pulse Code Modulation (DPCM) 12-10-12 compression, which reduces bandwidth while delivering superior SNR images devoid of compression artifacts for mission-critical vision applications
+- Differential Pulse Code Modulation (DPCM) 12-10-12 compression reduces bandwidth while delivering superior SNR images devoid of compression artifacts for mission-critical vision applications

 - Scrambling to reduce Power Spectral Density (PSD) emissions, minimize radio interference and allow further reach for longer channels